 \section{Abstract}

 We compute the cylindrical contact homology of the links of the simple singularities.
 These manifolds are contactomorphic to $S^3/G$ for finite subgroups $G\subset\SU(2)$.
-We perturb the degenerate contact form on $S^3/G$ with a Morse function, invariant under the corresponding $H\subset\SO(3)$ action on $S^2$, to achieve nondegeneracy up to an action threshold.
+We perturb the degenerate contact form on $S^3/G$ with a Morse function, which is invariant under the corresponding $H\subset\SO(3)$ action on $S^2$, to achieve nondegeneracy up to an action threshold.
 The cylindrical contact homology is recovered by taking a direct limit of the action filtered homology groups.
-The rank of this homology is $|\text{Conj}(G)|$, demonstrating a form of the McKay correspondence.
+The ranks of this homology are given in terms of $|\text{Conj}(G)|$, demonstrating a Floer theoretic McKay correspondence.